 - Dashboards: The number of dashboards this report is currently pinned to.

-To create a new report in Heap, simply run an analysis module by navigating to Analyze and clicking through the options to select the type of analysis you want to run.
+You can also get started by navigating to Analyze and clicking through the options to select the type of analysis you want to run.
 Once you have your analysis set up, at the top, click the Save as Report button.

 A pop-up will appear where you can name your new report.
 You can also choose to make it a personal report.
 Personal reports are only visible on your dashboard, though they can be published to a shared space later.